learn-co-curriculum/dsc-distance-metrics/README.md

 mink_distance_5 = np.power((length_side_1 + length_side2 + ... length_side_n)**5, 1./5)
 ```

 You'll often see Minkowski Distance used as a parameter for any distance-based machine learning algorithms inside sklearn.
 This isn't a concept you'll have to worry about often, but it's definitely worth knowing about Minkowski Distance as a concept!

+## Summary

-Knowing what we now know about Minkowski Distance, and it's two special cases, Manhattan and Euclidean Distance, think about how you could write a generalized distance function that can calculate any of these, because it's exactly what we'll be doing in our next lab!
+Knowing what we now know about Minkowski Distance, and its two special cases, Manhattan and Euclidean Distance, think about how you could write a generalized distance function that can calculate any of these, because it's exactly what we'll be doing in our next lab!